Your Cooking Assistant Find a recipe by the avaliable engredients

 • white sugar: 0.25 cup

-• (.25 ounce) package instant dry yeast: 1 pack
+• instant dry yeast: 1 pack (.25 ounce pack)

 • warm whole milk (110 degrees F (43 degrees C)): 0.5 cup

-• egg, beaten: 1 piece
+• egg: 1 piece (beaten)

-• unsalted butter, at room temperature, cubed: 4 Tbsp
+• unsalted butter, at room temperature: 4 Tbsp (cubed)

 Metric Conversion